-From the available buttons, you need to click on the "Print and Deposit the Check" button.
-The button label can be different if the check sender defined a custom label in the Recipient Experience section of its Checkbook.io account.
+From the available buttons, click on the "Print and Deposit the Check" button.
+The button label may be different if the check sender defined a custom label in the Recipient Experience section of its Checkbook.io account.

 UCC regulations are clear on Checks - as long as a check conforms to the definition, it is a legal requirement for a bank to accept it when you present it to a bank teller.
-Please refer here.
+Please refer here for more information.

-- Presenting it to a bank teller at a branch office: Your Printed Checks are legally valid to be presented at the bank.
-However, bank tellers have varying experience and we cannot guarantee acceptance or the experience.
-Non-acceptance at bank counters is rare, but if it happens please use any of the alternate methods e.g. Deposit Online, Mobile phone deposit, ATM etc.
+Presenting it to a bank teller at a branch office: Your Printed Checks are legally valid to be presented at the bank; however, bank tellers have varying experience and Checkbook cannot guarantee acceptance or the experience.
+Non-acceptance at bank counters is rare, but if it happens, please use any of the alternate methods (e.g. Deposit Online, Mobile phone deposit, ATM etc).

 If you visit the deposit page again after printing the check, you will only see the Print option.